DmitryBespalov/old-website/_posts/2017-10-17-frenchkit.markdown

 ![JP Simard](https://s3.eu-central-1.amazonaws.com/images.dnbespalov.com/frenchkit/IMG_9534.JPG "JP Simard"){:height="480px" width="480px"}

 <!--
 Swift on Linux is still a young sphere of development, and this will be helpful for the developers experimenting with Swift on the platform.
-See the presintation here.
+See the presentation here.
 -->

 ## What's up with Swift 5